idokka/hugo-theme-hello-friend-blue/README.md

 Adding a cover image to your post is simple and there are two options when you edit your `index.md` file in `content/posts/blog-entry-xy/index.md`:

-* Use `cover: "/path/to/absolute/img.jpg"` to link an absolute image
+* Use `cover: '/path/to/absolute/img.jpg'` to link an absolute image
   * Resulting in `https://www.yourpage.com/path/to/absolute/img.jpg`
-* Use `cover: "img.jpg"` and `useRelativeCover: true` to link the image relative to the blog post folder
+* Use `cover: 'img.jpg'` and `useRelativeCover: true` to link the image relative to the blog post folder
   * Resulting in `https://www.yourpage.com/posts/blog-entry-xy/img.jpg`
-* Use `coverAlt: "description of image"` to add custom alt text to the cover image (defaults to post or page title as alt text)
+* Use `coverAlt: 'description of image'` to add custom alt text to the cover image (defaults to post or page title as alt text)
-* Use `coverCaption: "Image Credit to [Barry Bluejeans](https://unsplash.com/)"` to add a caption for the cover image.
+* Use `coverCaption: 'Image Credit to [Barry Bluejeans](https://unsplash.com/)'` to add a caption for the cover image.

 ## How to display the Last Modified Date in your posts <a id="display-the-last-modified-date" />

-Add `lastModDisplay: "[your display text]"` to `config.yaml` to enable last modified date on your posts.
+Add `lastModDisplay: '[your display text]'` to `hugo.yaml` to enable last modified date on your posts.
 Note - an empty string value `""` does not display anything.

-Example: `lastModDisplay: "Modified:"` --> "Modified: Jan 01, 0001"
+Example: `lastModDisplay: 'Modified:'` --> "Modified: Jan 01, 0001"

 :octocat: Hugo's `enableGitInfo` option is a nice complement to this feature.